 please refer, yet again, to the next question.

-honesty, courage, mystery, regardless of what medium they present themselves. sometimes it's a photograph, sometimes it's a sculpture. a line in a movie or in a text. the way the light hits a completely ordinary-daily-life object, or how someone takes a stand in a tough situation.
+honesty, courage, mystery, regardless of what medium they present themselves in. sometimes it's a photograph, sometimes it's a sculpture. a line in a movie or in a text. the way the light hits a completely ordinary-daily-life object, or how someone takes a stand in a tough situation.

 I ask myself a lot of questions. why do I want to do this? is it relevant for someone besides me? how do I move from this vision to reality? how many steps are in the road between those two points in time? will I enjoy doing it? am I ready to treat this topic respectfully? am I ready for the amount of work? the list goes on, sometimes shorter, sometimes longer. if I can answer most of these questions with a "yes", then I start working.

 be uncomfortable as much as you can. keep yourselves busy, but be smart about it.
 Overworking only leads to creative block. have some sense of humour, it's the only coping mechanism that humbles and connects us all. understand that critique says nothing about who you are, just about what you did, and these two things are very different from one another.